AllGen Is Growing! Click Here To Learn More.

 IRA Tax Considerations

 When deciding between the two different IRA options, you should look at what your finances are now versus what you believe they will be when you retire.
 If you are currently in a high tax bracket and will be retiring within five years, a Roth IRA may not be the best option for you.
-You would be paying more in taxes and wouldn’t reach the five-year limit that would result in tax-free growth on the account.
+You would be paying more in taxes and wouldn’t reach the five-year limit which would result in tax-free growth on the account.

 If you’re currently in a lower tax bracket and anticipate that you’ll be in a higher bracket, later on, a Roth IRA may save you money.
 Choosing a Roth IRA would mean you would pay the lower tax rate you’re currently paying rather than the higher tax rate at the time you withdraw the funds.

-Is There a Limit to the Number of Rollovers I Can Do?
+Is there a limit to the number of rollovers I can do?

-How Do I Do a 401(k) Rollover?
+How do I do a 401(k) rollover?

 In order to actually perform a 401(k) rollover, you first need to decide which type of rollover you are going to do.
-Then, you would need to decide between a direct rollover and an indirect rollover.
-A direct rollover is recommended unless you need to take the funds as a loan from your account.
+Then, you would need to decide between a direct rollover and an indirect rollover. direct rollover is recommended unless you need to take the funds as a loan from your account.
 It can cost you a lot of money if you choose an indirect rollover and make any mistakes with the deposit.

 Traditional 401(k)